Setting a Code Environment¶

 You can set the code environment at notebook creation time, or by changing the kernel (Kernel > Change kernel from the notebook menus).

-Setting a Code Environment in a R Markdown Document¶
+Setting a Code Environment in a Webapp or R Markdown Report¶

-By default, R markdown documents use the project’s code environment.
-For each document, you can set a different code environment to be used when processing code within that document.
+By default, Python Bokeh webapps, R Shiny webapps, and R Markdown reports use the project’s code environment.
+For each of these objects, you can set a different code environment to be used when processing code within the object.

-While in Edit mode, on the Settings tab of a document you can set the code environment using the Code env dropdown.
+While in Edit mode, on the Settings tab, you can set the code environment using the Code env dropdown.